March of Dimes Silver Dollar

 Since its founding, the March of Dimes has advocated for the passage of legislation critical to maternal and child health at both the federal and state levels, such as the Birth Defects Prevention Act, Children’s Health Act, PREEMIE Act, and Newborn Screening Saves Lives Act.
 The organization actively supports programs and funding related to prematurity prevention, newborn screening, birth defects, access to health insurance and health care, tobacco cessation, and many more issues that promote healthy pregnancies and healthy babies.

-Recipient Organization: March of Dimes FoundationA $10 surcharge collected from the sale of each coin is authorized to be paid to the Foundation to help finance research, education, and services aimed at improving the health of women, infants, and children.
+Recipient Organization: March of Dimes FoundationA $10 surcharge collected from the sale of each coin is authorized to be paid to the March of Dimes Foundation to help finance research, education, and services aimed at improving the health of women, infants, and children.

 - IN GOD WE TRUST